What Is Direct Inward Dialing (DID) & Do I Need It?

 Drawbacks of DID Phone Numbers

-There are cases where a DID number may not be the right option for your business.
 For example, if you’ve experienced turnover recently and have direct-dial numbers assigned to former employees.
 Limited employee availability may also impact your decision to go with DID.

 It’s up to your business to determine the importance of having customers, clients, and vendors reach departments directly.

-How Do I Get DID Number?
+How to Get DID Numbers

 Give your customers and vendors a way to reach people and departments in your company with a Direct Inward Dialing phone number.
 DID allows inbound callers to skip the phone tree and bypass call queues.

 The first step is to obtain one or more business phone numbers.
 It’s likely you already have some business phone numbers.

 You can transfer these through a method known as porting.
 Next, you would assign these to each user in your phone system.
 This can be done from the administrative dashboard effortlessly.

 A complete business phone system with Unified Communications - Nextiva